cse110-fa21-group21/cse110-fa21-group21/admin/videos/Instruction.md

 ## Afterward
 1. Check your video have sounds
-2. Send you video to the email: yic006@ucsd.edu
+2. Send your video to the email: yic006@ucsd.edu
+3. Please do it early.
+If you can send me your video before WED 3pm would be nice.